chemmedia/knowledgeworker-embedded-asset-api/README.md

 #### Understanding the routing path

 A routing path mirrors the structure of the course.
-For courses, it always starts with a chapter — the depth of the path determines whether navigation targets a chapter, a content or a section:
+For courses, it always starts with a chapter.
+The depth of the path determines whether navigation targets a chapter, a content or a section:

 ```
 #/<chapter>